 What is the Edinburgh Festival Fringe?

+The Fringe is principally a theatrical festival, offering everything from one-person shows to fully staged classic musicals, from stand-up to opera to spoken word.
 Begun in 1947 as an alternative to the Edinburgh International Festival, the Fringe was conceived as the casual cousin to that prestigious and expensive event.
 Many cities have Fringe Festivals now, but Edinburgh’s was the first.
 It’s unjuried, meaning that anyone can participate as an artist.
-The Fringe is principally a theatrical festival, offering everything from one-person shows to fully staged classic musicals, from stand-up to opera to spoken word.
-In 2018, the Fringe offered 55,000 performances of 3,548 shows, with many venues presenting multiple shows throughout the day and into the night.
-Thousands of people flock to the city to perform, many hoping to be the next Hugh Laurie, Emma Thompson, Rachel Weisz, or one of the other celebrities who got their start at the Fringe.
+In 2019, the Fringe saw a record number of attendees to the more than 3,800 shows, with many venues presenting multiple shows throughout the day and into the night.
+Thousands of people flock to the city to perform, many hoping to be the next Phoebe Waller-Bridge, Emma Thompson, Rachel Weisz, or one of the other celebrities who got their start at the Fringe.

 There’s even a Fringe Market that sells items like woven shawls, watercolor prints of Scotland, handcrafted beauty products, farmers’ produce, and locally made small-batch spirits.

-The Fringe officially runs from August 2 to 26 this year.
+The Fringe takes place every August, running from the first Friday through the next 25 days of the month.
 Plenty of artists arrive before the festival begins to rehearse, and lots stay to enjoy a break after the grueling three weeks of performing, so the feel of the Fringe starts and ends before the actual festival.

-Tickets are available online or through the Fringe app.
-Prices range from free to about 40 pounds, less than half the price of a ticket for a most West End or Broadway shows.
-The majority of tickets are in the range of 5 to 15 pounds.
-You can book tickets in person at a Fringe office location in Edinburgh as well, but some shows start selling tickets online as early as January, so we recommend checking the official Fringe program in advance.
-(You can also get a physical copy of the program mailed to you for the price of postage.)
+Tickets will be available online or through the Fringe app starting on July 1, 2021.
+Prices range from free to about 40 pounds—less than half the price of a ticket for most shows on London’s West End or New York City’s Broadway—although most tickets range from 5 to 15 pounds.
+You can book tickets in person at a Fringe office location in Edinburgh as well, but we recommend checking the official Fringe program in advance.
 The program is the handbook for the Fringe, listing every single one of the thousands of official shows and performances.
 Note that not all shows run for the entire length of the festival.

-Try to book at least one show at one of the “big four” venues—the Assembly, the Gilded Balloon, the Pleasance, or the Underbelly.
+Try to book at least one show at one of the “big four” venues—the Assembly, the Gilded Balloon, the Pleasance, or the Underbelly, all of which are within walking distance of each other.
 They’re the most famous and professional venues, although even there, shows change every 90 minutes or so, keeping the tech elements simple.
-For a change of pace, wander into a show that’s desperate for an audience; if nothing else, you’ll have a great story to tell!
+For a change of pace, wander into a show that’s desperate for an audience; if nothing else, you’ll have a great story to tell.

 Don’t overbook yourself, though.
 One of the joys of the Fringe is taking a chance on a show you stumble upon, buy a last-minute ticket for, and eventually can brag about seeing years later.

-Where should I stay in Edinburgh for the Fringe?
+Where to stay in Edinburgh during the Fringe

 As you can imagine, space is at a premium during the Fringe.
 But the city is also determined to welcome and house as many people as possible.
-Hotel rooms are actually relatively easy to book because most Fringe performers bunk in rented private houses or apartments.
+Because most Fringe performers bunk in rented private houses or apartments, hotel rooms are actually relatively easy to book.
+We recommend a stay at the historic yet luxurious the Balmoral.
 You can also try Airbnb or the Fringe’s official accommodation partner, Edlets.

 Keep in mind that Fringe shows run nearly all day and night.
 It’s perfectly possible to watch a show at 9 a.m., then climb Arthur’s Seat for a lunchtime picnic, visit the Edinburgh Book Festival for a panel discussion in the afternoon, and attend another show in the evening.
-Bring your walking shoes, and plan to spend time wandering down the Royal Mile and through the many lovely parks in the city.
+Bring your walking shoes, and plan to spend time wandering down the Royal Mile and through the city’s many lovely parks.